Expert medical and surgical care in Thailand

 Yes.
 Tympanoplasty at JCI-accredited hospitals in Thailand is performed by fellowship-trained otologists using microsurgical and endoscopic techniques.
 Published graft success rates at experienced centres exceed 90 percent for primary repairs.

-How to Reduce Risks in Thailand
+How to Reduce Your Risk

-Ensure any active ear infection is fully resolved before surgery — this is essential for graft survival.
+Ensure any active ear infection is fully resolved before surgery; this is essential for graft survival.
 Choose a hospital with JCI accreditation and a surgeon who subspecialises in otology.
 Keep the ear completely dry during the healing period, and follow instructions about nose blowing and pressure changes carefully.

 When Is Revision Surgery Needed?